Saitek X52: Support

 Since the acquisition of Saitek in September 2016, Logitech has been providing both Driver and ST programming software support for the X52 and X52 Pro HOTAS devices.
-Over the years, users have reported issues and stability problems regarding the use of [Logitech's] ST programming software.
-The old drivers and ST programming software from Saitek are still available at ftp.saitek.com (freely accessible through most ftp clients) and they still work properly today on modern operating systems, such as Windows 10.
+Over the years, however, users have reported issues and stability problems regarding the use of Logitech's ST programming software.
+The old Saitek's Driver and ST programming software are still available at ftp.saitek.com (freely accessible through most FTP clients) and they still work properly today on modern operating systems, such as Windows 10.

-Should the user of Logitech's driver/ST programming software decide to revert to the Saitek's counterparts, a complete removal of the Logitech drivers/ST programming software plus all related X52 peripherals installed in the System would be mandatory, lest the Saitek version of the ST programming software would fail to recognize and communicate with the HOTAS on account of different Hardware IDs set by the driver from Logitech.
-To successfully use the ST programming software from Saitek is necessary to also use the companion driver from Saitek.
+Please note: should the user of Logitech's Driver/ST programming software wish to revert to the Saitek's counterparts, a complete removal of the Logitech's Driver/ST programming software plus all related X52 peripherals installed in the System would be mandatory.
+Failing to do so would prevent the Saitek version of the ST programming software from recognizing the HOTAS, on account of different Hardware IDs imposed by Logitech's Driver.
+Therefore, to successfully use the ST programming software from Saitek is necessary to also use the companion driver from Saitek.